 The Huggable Images dolls are designed to display proper car seat usage, learn more about these indefensible training dolls.

-Fiona needed to use the “medium sized baby” setting on the harness, but kept the inner crotch position.
+Our Huggable Images newborn doll weighs 7 pounds and is 17 inches tall.
+We acheived the best fit for her with the “medium sized baby” setting on the harness, but kept the inner crotch position.
 I added the harness pads and left the insert in so that she could have support on the sides.
 She seemed very snug and had a great fit.
 I was impressed that an average newborn would already be using a “medium” setting – the Platinum LiteMax 35’s size range works well for both tiny and large babies.

 SureSAFE lower anchor connectors with easy-pull tab for removal.
 Simple design, but very easy to use.
 Having the guides is a nice premium touch.